Avis de Recherche

-Avis de Recherche (AdR) is a Canadian French language Category B specialty channel devoted to crime prevention.
+Avis de Recherche (AdR) was a Canadian French language Category B specialty channel devoted to crime prevention.
 Despite AdR's Category B licence, it was formerly a must-carry channel in the province of Quebec on digital basic cable.

 Programming and format

-AdR is a specialty service dedicated to help law enforcement authorities; where viewers are invited to communicate any clues, tips and leads which might help police find missing persons or resolve criminal acts.
+AdR was a specialty service dedicated to help law enforcement authorities; where viewers were invited to communicate any clues, tips and leads which might help police find missing persons or resolve criminal acts.

-Programming on AdR comes in the form of capsules or segments that vary from 30–60 seconds in length and feature bulletins from the police regarding various crimes, missing and/or wanted persons.
-This format repeats over a 24-hour period.
+Programming on AdR came in the form of capsules or segments that vary from 30–60 seconds in length and feature bulletins from the police regarding various crimes, missing and/or wanted persons.
+This format repeated over a 24-hour period.

+AdR also broadcast a daily live show about police activity, interviews with victims of crime, featurettes about public safety, and other clips filmed by its journalists.

 History

+Origins

 The idea of AdR was formed in 1999, when founder Vincent Géracitano's Montreal office was broken into.
 The thieves were caught on surveillance video and the tape was taken to the police.
 However, police did not have any way to broadcast the tape, and the case wasn't sensational enough to be carried in the mainstream news.
 This incident sparked the idea for Avis de Recherche.

 In September 2002, Géracitano was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC), to operate a category 2 digital cable television channel called Avis de Recherche.

 Two years after being granted approval, on October 21, 2004, AdR launched exclusively on Vidéotron in Quebec.
 Unlike most other specialty channels that collect a subscription fee from cable companies for distribution, AdR was initially paying Vidéotron, its only distributor, $0.02 per subscriber to be distributed on its digital basic system for free.
 The fee charged by the distributor eventually climbed to $0.05 per subscriber per month by early 2008.
 With 700,000 subscribers at that time on Videotron's digital cable at 5 cents each, combined with minimal sources of revenue, AdR was facing the inevitable.
+Géracitano had to mortgage his house to keep the channel running.